jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/FactoryMethodPatternPractice/Task2/task.md

-In the main method, add an invocation of `getTransportation` method.
+In the main method, add an invocation of the `getTransportation` method.

 <div class="hint" title="Refactoring hint">